Introduction: The 90-Day Blind Spot

 Cash Flow Illusions

-Your bank balance might look healthy, but without recorded liabilities (upcoming bills, payroll, taxes), you might spend money that is already spoken for.
+Your bank balance might look healthy, but without recorded liabilities (upcoming bills, payroll, taxes), you might spend money that is already spoken for, leading to overdrafts or missed payments.

 Cash Flow Paralysis and Blind Decisions